tripflex/piklist/readme.txt

 *   Hide/Show based on the post status.
 *   Hide/Show based on the users capability.
 *   Sort meta boxes with granular control.
 *   Lock the box, so users cannot move or hide them.
+*   Add meta box to a specific Page/Post ID.

 **Simple, Groupable Widgets**